penumbra-zone/penumbra/galileo/README.md

 # galileo

-Galileo: a Discord bot for Penumbra Labs
+Galileo: a Discord bot for the Penumbra discord server